ozra/onyx-lang/README.md

 ## What do you mean with scientific approach? ##

 Well, there are very few quantitative - or otherwise - studies concerning coding directly.
 So admittedly the statement could be seen a kind of vague.
-_The focus is on the actual performance of a human being reading and writing, reasoning about, code to accomplish a task._
+_The focus is on the actual performance of a human being reading, writing and reasoning on code to accomplish a task._

 What is _not_ meant is "highly abstract functional lambda theory proofs from outer space when the cat is and isn't in the cradle and/or you give a shit".

 ### Run down: ###

-- Optimize for human parsing (aka "readability")- not computers parsing (_not_ lisp syntax uniformity)
+- Optimize for human parsing (aka "readability") - not computers parsing (_not_ lisp syntax uniformity)
 - Human languages has exceptions to rules, so common constructs should get sugar if warranted.
 - Any work should be enjoyable if we're smart about being human, so also coding.
 - A language has to work for several scenarios, be _elegantly out of the way when prototyping_.
 Be _lovingly tough on disciplined code_ when demanded by coder.
 - A language has to work for a wide range of coders.
 Any team bigger than one will have mixed levels of experience and requirements, while still working on the same code base.
 - Writing idiomatic clear code should be the optimized way of writing code, no "creative smart coding" to speed things up.
 It's the compilers job to make it run fast!
-- A bit of repeat of both above points: Not every coder, nor every _project_ suits the same syntactic style.
+- A bit of repeat of both above points: Not every coder, nor every _project_, nor every _part_ of a project, suits the same syntactic style.
 Variations are needed to express the actual tasks of a certain implementation - DSL'ish requirements.
 For a given project, or even parts of project, a good style guideline should be set by/for teams.
 It should always be up to the developers.
 One (or even two variants) of an "official" Onyx style guide will be developed via discussions.
 Further, some _named style guides_ will be developed for different scenarios, so that some uniform choices to start off from exists - sort of "style guide templates".
 Sticking as close as possible to them will of course facilitate collaboration.
 - Some basic syntactic aspects has been shown to be important for all humans _apt to math and especially coding_ (except females [!], exceptions noted) - and that is spatial cognition.

 ## Usages? ##

 * _"Scripting"_: Because it compiles quickly and you don't _need_ to explicitly type annotate anything - it could be used in place of Python, Ruby, etc, for pretty much any task.
 * _System coding_: Since binaries achieve speeds nearing C/C++, interfacing with C is dead simple, and hardening/strictening policies are available.
 * _Game coding_: As above.
 * _Business systems_: As above.
 * _Analytics and math_: As above.
 * **Well, anything really**, except hard real time applications (where you'd probably use C - however it is _fully possible_ in Onyx).
-But fingers crossed another side project of mine _might_ solve that.
+But fingers crossed a side project of mine _might_ solve that.

 ## Relation to Crystal ##

-Onyx shares AST, type inference and IR generation with Crystal.
+Onyx shares AST, most semantics and IR generation with Crystal.
 There are some additional semantics for more fine-grained control in some contexts.
 The actual machine code generation is done by LLVM, a god sent to language loving mankind!
-Currently, by internally flagging AST-nodes, Onyx can compile both onyx and crystal sources in the same program.
+Currently, by internally flagging AST-nodes, Onyx can compile both onyx and crystal sources within the same program.

 It's not intended as a competitor to Crystal, different coders are attracted to the two.
 Crystal is a fantastic project and language, the gripe for some of us is its "stay true to Ruby" motto, which keeps it from being _the_ next generation language of choice, because of accumulated inconsistencies hindering free innovation.